Nate Warren Nate Warren

 [Ref’s Whistle] Illegal Potion, 10 Yards, Loss of Down

-Weeks later, while on some down time from my brewery shift during the Viking Bluegrass Festival in Golden, CO, I decide to play again.
-In honor of all the braided hair, Grateful Dead tattoos and refillable leather-crafted beer steins at the event, I decided to be a Barbarian.
+Weeks later, while on some down time from my brewery shift during the Viking Bluegrass Festival in Golden, CO, I decided to play again.
+In honor of all the braided hair, Grateful Dead tattoos and refillable leather-crafted beer steins at the event, I chose to be a Barbarian.

 I struggled to grasp the numbers and baddies before the rooms, but once I did, I was good to go.
 I defeated my first Goblin, then merked a Ghoul.
-I drew my first curse of the game, but luckily I illegally used a health potion item to get rid of it.
-REMINDER: A health potion doesn’t work on curses.
+I drew my first Curse of the game, but luckily I illegally used a Health Potion to get rid of it.
+REMINDER: A Health Potion doesn’t work on Curses.

 I got to face my first B-level baddie: With the miracle of more inadvertent cheating, I defeated the B-level Lizard.
-On to the Lizard’s Lair: I drew three cards to keep two, but gain another curse.
+On to the Lizard’s Lair: I drew three cards to keep two, but gained another Curse.

 ACES ARE BAD IN THIS GAME: So bad, that I now hate aces and if I encounter you in public and tell you “You’re aces!” it is an insult and I hope your life gets as fucked up as my game did when I drew this ace.
 I drew the ace of spades (Motorhead now sucks, too) and had to take a fatal wound.